joinbox/guidelines/styleguide/RESTful.md

 # GET /Joinbox/RESTful/Style/Guide

-This styleguide describes how RESTful Services should be designed.
-The target is to make the services available to other services and apps as simple as possible.
-Because of this it is very important all services use the same headers, parameters, encodings, methods and wokrflows.
+This styleguide describes how RESTful services should be designed @joinbox.
+All services should make use of the same custom and standard headers, status codes an request methods so that all services can interact without any custom code.

-Much of the functionality will be handled by the ee framework.
+Most of the functionality will be handled by the ee framework.

 ## Naming